Digital-Business-Council/Digital-Business-Council.github.io/pages/policies/moderation.md

 This site is subject to the following moderation rules:

 1. Never post personal information, or information about another forum participant.
 This includes;
-   - personal information such as your date of birth, tax file number (TFN), bank account details or address
+   - personal information such as your date of birth, bank account details or address,
    - identifying any individual by their real name if they have not already done so, or
    - providing personal contact information such as phone numbers or addresses.
-2. Never identify a staff member of the consulting organisation by name.
+2. Never identify a staff member of a participating service provider or the Council's secretariat by name.
 3. Don't defame anyone or any organisation.
 A comment is defamatory if it lowers or harms the reputation of a person or organisation.
 If you wish to accuse someone of committing a crime or being an idiot this is not the place to do it.
 4. Don't post anything that could be considered intolerant of a person's race, culture, appearance, gender, sexual preference, religion     or age.
 5. Don't be obscene and don't use foul language.
 Lots of people from different backgrounds participate in these forums.
 We want them to     be able to continue to do so from home, work, school, university or wherever they may be.
 Disguising swear words by deliberately       misspelling them doesn't make them any less offensive.